6.5 miles /10.4km

 There are 2 paths ahead.
 The one on the right leads to Giddy Edge, carved out of the cliff face.
 The one to the left is a safer alternative for children & anyone with vertigo.
 Both rejoin at the top of steps leading down.

-Turn right at a tarmac lane past the cable car station, then left to the railway station.
-Cross the tracks & down the car park entrance road to Matlock Bath.
+Turn right at a tarmac lane, past the cable car station & under the railway line.
+Turn left on a road alongside the river, then right at the station car park into Matlock Bath.

 Turn left & follow the main road for over a mile past the Lead Mining Museum & Masson Mills at the start of the Derwent Valley Mills World Heritage Site.